-While he himself seems quite open and self-critical, Eusebius, who admires him, attributes positive qualities to him.
-He claims, for example, that Tertullian was “well versed in Roman law”, “otherwise distinguished himself and was one of the most excellent men in Rome”.
-His even more ardent admirer Jerome makes Tertullian a “presbyter, a man of the province of Africa and the city of Carthage, a son of the centurio proconsularis”, even if Tertullian identifies himself as a layman twice in his surviving writings.
+Although Tertullian is quite open and critical of himself, Eusebius, who admired him, dwells on his positive qualities.
+He claims, for example, that Tertullian was “well versed in Roman law,” and “otherwise distinguished himself, and was one of the most excellent men in Rome.”
+Jerome, an even more ardent admirer, turns Tertullian into a “presbyter, a man of the province of Africa and the city of Carthage, a son of the centurio proconsularis,” despite the fact that Tertullian calls himself a layman twice in his surviving writings.

-We know even less about his physiognomy.
-No early portrait or effigy exists, but we can tell from the statement that he did not leave a razor blade on him, and can conclude that he wanted to pose as a philosopher by wearing a beard and toga.
-Even if Tertullian consequently remains a shadowy figure and has “never [been] the subject … of artistic representation ... (so that he) remains a faceless figure”, scholars seem to know him well and call him a wild “polemicists, moralists, theologians”, “a borderline figure”, a “a trenchant yet elusive controversialist”, “An orator, polemicist, pamphleteer and satirist”, “a firebrand, a puritan, a misogynist, a rigorist”, who can be called “impatient, uncompromising, fiery, passionate, ardent, harsh, sarcastic and even cruel”, so that “it has been said that it is not easy to like Tertullian”.
+Even less is known of Tertullian’s physical appearance.
+No early portrait or effigy has come down to us, but we can deduce from a statement that he never let a razor touch him and thus wished to pose as a philosopher by wearing a beard and toga.
+Yet though Tertullian has “never [been] the subject … of artistic representation ... [and thus] remains a faceless figure,” scholars seem quite ready to call him a wild “polemicist, moralist, theologian,” “a borderline figure,” “a trenchant yet elusive controversialist,” “an orator, polemicist, pamphleteer, and satirist,” “a firebrand, a puritan, a misogynist, a rigorist,” who could be “impatient, uncompromising, fiery, passionate, ardent, harsh, sarcastic, and even cruel.”
+In short, “it is not easy to like Tertullian.”

-Not only the number of modern people who read and read Tertullian, but also those of the ancient world testify to his charisma and his outstanding position among early Christian authors.
-However, “his reception was initially hindered”.
-This was probably due not least to his ethical rigor, his criticism of the Roman Church, which he called a church of “psychics” (psychici), not of clergy people, and Tertullian’s turn away from the Roman Church to follow the Phrygian “New Prophecy” of the prophetess Prisc(ill)a, a move that was not well digested by church authors like Vinzenz of Lérins († approx. 450):
+Notwithstanding these accusations, both modern readers of Tertullian and those of the ancient world testify to his charisma and outstanding position among early Christian authors.
+However “his reception was initially hindered” due most likely to his ethical rigor, his criticism of the Roman Church, which he called a church of “psychics” (psychici) rather than clergymen, his turn away from it, and his embrace of the Phrygian “New Prophecy” of the prophetess Prisc(ill)a, a move that was not well stomached by ecclesiastical authors like Vincent of Lérins († approx. 450):